merlin761/merlin761.github.io/index.md

 ## Welcome to Merlin Software Engineering ePortfolio

-My name is Merlin Martinez and i am an alumni at Southern New Hampshire University, I majored in Computer Science with a concentration in Software Engineering!
+My name is Merlin Martinez and i am a student at Southern New Hampshire University, I majored in Computer Science with a concentration in Software Engineering.
 I had the pleasure of working with the best professors and learning from them.
 I will be leaving here down below my best projects i did while i was at Southern New Hampshire University, where i gained skills and knowledge from my professors.

 # <u>Table of Content</u>